epfl-ada/ada-2021-project-teamphilippe/README.md

       ├── group.py                      # Clusters, distance computations, pre-processing of quotes and people related functions
       ├── regression.py                 # Functions to perform regression analysis automatically stats models as well as visualise the response of input variables with the outcomes.
-      ├── sentiment.py                  # Functions to predict, aggregate and visualise sentiments in the quotes ├── stock.py                      # Functions to handle and visualise stock data ├── utility.py                    # Functions to handle the whole Quotebank data set (stream processing functions), preprocess it and sample from it
+      ├── sentiment.py                  # Functions to predict, aggregate and visualise sentiments in the quotes ├── sentiment_visualisations.py   # Functions to visualise sentiment (Plotly and seaborn) ├── stock.py                      # Functions to handle and visualise stock data ├── utility.py                    # Functions to handle the whole Quotebank data set (stream processing functions), preprocess it and sample from it
       ├── wikidata.py                   # Wikidata related functions to add speaker information to the quotes with an identified speaker